rjaros/kvision-examples/README.md

 ## Electron template

-An application template for [Electron](https://electronjs.org/) target.
-It shows how to build multiplatform (Windows, Linux, MacOS), desktop applications with KVision and Kotlin.
+An application template for [Electron](https://electronjs.org/) framework.
+It shows how to build cross-platform (Windows, Linux, MacOS), desktop applications with KVision and Kotlin.